 Advantages:

-- High early strength
+- High early strength for quick construction, ideal for urgent projects.

-- Ideal for structural components
+- Suitable for structural components requiring immediate load-bearing capacity.

 Disadvantages:

-- Higher heat of hydration
+- Higher heat of hydration can lead to cracking in certain conditions

-- Less eco-friendly
+- Less eco-friendly due to higher carbon emissions

 PPC Cement